larexx40/Recipe_Fullstack/README.md

 ## Installation

-Move to backend and frontend folder to install packages separately.
-Execute install command in both backend and frontend diretory
+Install backend and frontend packages separately by navigating to their respective directories.
+Execute the install command in both the backend and frontend directories:

 ```bash
 $ yarn install